grpc/proposal/L56-objc-bazel-support.md

 Lastly, three other targets are created to split the files into `hdrs`, `srcs` (potentially empty, since there might be no service stubs), and `non_arc_srcs`.
 They will be fed into a `objc_library` rule.

 When `#import`-ing `.proto` and `.pb*.{h,m}` files, always use their *absolute paths* from the `WORKSPACE` root.

+### Compatibility with Google3

+In order to smoothen the transition to Google3, we defined a function in `bazel/grpc_build_system.bzl` that is loaded in `/BUILD` - `grpc_objc_library`.
+In the open-source version, this function solely passes the attributes to a `native.objc_library`.
+In Google3, however, the implementation of this function is different; it passes a subset of the attributes to `native.objc_library` but it also injects some dependencies and generates other targets according to circumstances.

 ### Example